microsoft/WhatTheHack/xxx-BuildModernizeAIApps/Coach/Solution-00.md

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+Challenge-00 is all about helping the student set up the prerequisites for this hack.
+This includes necessary installations, environment options, and other libraries needed.